 In July 2006, the FASB issued FASB Interpretation No. 48 ("FIN No. 48"), "Accounting for Uncertainty in Income Taxes, an interpretation of Statement of Financial Accounting Standards No. 109, Accounting for Income Taxes."
 FIN No. 48 clarifies the accounting for income taxes by prescribing the minimum recognition threshold a tax position is required to meet before being recognized in the financial statements.
 FIN No. 48 also provides guidance on derecognition, measurement, classification, interest and penalties, accounting in interim periods, disclosure and transition.
 The interpretation applies to all tax positions related to income taxes subject to SFAS No. 109.
 FIN No. 48 is effective for fiscal years beginning after December 15, 2006.
 Differences between the amounts recognized in the statements of financial position prior to the adoption of FIN No. 48 and the amounts reported after adoption should be accounted for as a cumulative-effect adjustment recorded to the beginning balance of retained earnings.
-We are currently evaluating the impact the adoption of FIN No. 48 could have on our consolidated financial statements.
+We are currently evaluating the impact the adoption of FIN No. 48 will have on our consolidated financial statements.

-In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements."
-SFAS No. 157 defines fair value, establishes a framework for measuring fair value in U.S. generally accepted accounting principles (GAAP), and expands disclosures about fair value measurements.
+In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements" ("SFAS 157").
+SFAS 157 provides guidance for using fair value to measure assets and liabilities.
+It also responds to investors' requests for expanded information about the extent to which companies measure assets and liabilities at fair value, the information used to measure fair value, and the effect of fair value measurements on earnings.
+SFAS 157 applies whenever other standards require (or permit) assets or liabilities to be measured at fair value.
+The standard does not expand the use of fair value in any new circumstances, but provides clarification on acceptable fair valuation methods and applications.
 SFAS No. 157 is effective for financial statements issued for fiscal years beginning after November 15, 2007, and interim periods within those fiscal years.
-We are currently evaluating the impact the adoption of SFAS No. 157 could have on our consolidated financial statements.
+We are currently evaluating the impact the adoption of SFAS No. 157 will have on our consolidated financial statements.

 In September 2006, the SEC staff published Staff Accounting Bulletin No. 108, "Considering the Effects of Prior Year Misstatements when Quantifying Misstatements in Current Year Financial Statements" ("SAB 108").
 SAB 108 addresses quantifying the financial statement effects of misstatements, specifically, how the effects of prior year uncorrected errors must be considered in quantifying misstatements in the current year financial statements.
 This statement is effective for fiscal years ending after November 15, 2006.
-We are currently evaluating the impact the adoption of SAB 108 could have on our consolidated financial statements.
+We are currently evaluating the impact the adoption of SAB 108 will have on our consolidated financial statements.